marco-bee/EVTpackages/README.md

 # EVTpackages
-Comparison of R packages for EVT
+Comparison of R packages for univariate EVT